 You’re either a dog or a cat person (or in some rare cases, neither, but we’ll skip past that part).
 If you’re a dog lover, then there will be a time in your life when you’ve wondered if now is the time.
 But then you conclude it’s not, and put the dream on ice for a little while.
 But eventually, the call becomes too irresistible — you’re convinced that a furry friend is the final piece of the jigsaw that is your life, and vow to make it a reality.
 You’re convinced, but that doesn’t mean it’s time, necessarily.
+Just make sure that you know exactly how to look after one properly before you go and get one, you can read all about taking care of a dog on sites like PetvBlog, and it would be a very good idea to do so, particularly if you haven’t looked after one before.
 Below, we take a look at a few considerations that’ll make sure it really is the right decision.

 Who Wants One?

 If you have a family, then you’ll need to do something of a headcount, and figure out who wants a canine in the home.
 One mistake some parents make is getting one purely because their children won’t stop talking about dogs — it might make them quiet (well, it’ll be a different kind of noise), but you’ll just be exchanging one problem for another if you’re not fully on board yourself.
 If you are, then perhaps your partner isn’t.
 Everyone influential in the household (babies don’t get to vote…) must agree it’s the right thing to do.